 Another possible defense in Minnesota is defense of property.
 You may use lethal force to defend your home from intruders, or to retrieve property stolen from your person, such as during a robbery.
 Defense of property is not a good defense if you were attempting to retrieve disputed property, such as property a separated partner took during divorce proceedings.

 In certain cases, an alleged offender may be improperly identified as an assailant and have an alibi that proves they did not commit the alleged act.
 Even without an alibi, you may be able to introduce enough doubt into the case to get the charges dismissed.
 In criminal proceedings, the burden of proof rests with the prosecution, and alleged offenders are considered innocent until proven guilty.
 The prosecution must be able to prove your guilt within a reasonable doubt, and so if you can create doubt, you may go free.

 Do you believe that you might be under investigation or were you already arrested for assault in the first degree in Minnesota?
 Do not say anything to authorities until you are able to contact the Barry Hogen Law.

 Our firm is committed to helping people achieve the most favorable possible outcomes to their cases that result in the fewest possible consequences.
-Call (612) 338-5545 or contact us online to have our lawyer provide a complete evaluation of your case during a free consultation.
+Call (612) 338-5545 or contact us online to have our lawyer provide a complete evaluation of your case during an initial consultation.